The Best Medical Lab Software - 2021 Buyers Guide and Checklist

 While billing automation can be an issue for any business, pathology lab reimbursement requires laboratory revenue cycle management software that complies with ever-changing regulatory frameworks.
 For example, claiming reimbursements from the federal Health Resources & Services Administration (HRSA) program for uninsured individuals can be a labor-intensive, inefficient and error-prone process if the pathology management software company has not invested in this specific capability.
 For example, during the current pandemic, studies show that more than 10 percent of claims for COVID-19 cases were from uninsured individuals.

 Key Pathology Lab Software Feature #5: Pooled Testing Capability

 One interesting innovation for pathology labs can be found in pooled testing, which involves processing multiple specimens together in a single batch.
 Done effectively, pooled testing can allow pathology laboratories to increase capacity while decreasing turnaround time and cost-per-test.
-The best pathology lab software supports pooled testing and can track multiple specimens simultaneously after barcoding them, which is otherwise a complex and error-prone process if attempted manually.
+The best medical lab software supports pooled testing and can track multiple specimens simultaneously after barcoding them, which is otherwise a complex and error-prone process if attempted manually.
 Another crucial part of the pooled testing process is the ability to track the retesting of positive samples for confirmation, and it’s crucial that the laboratory software supports this.

-Conclusion: The Future of Pathology Management Software
+The Future of Pathology Management Software

 Like many industries, the pathology lab software sector has been dividing for some time into winners and losers in part based on a company’s underlying business model, including its ability to deploy technology effectively.
 This trend has been dramatically accelerated by the COVID-19 pandemic, which has helped make the use of high-quality laboratory information systems a minimum and necessary standard for pathology labs in 2021 and beyond.
 Lab managers and owners who have not already made these investments risk being left behind, while those who continue to stay at the forefront stand to reap the rewards.